Magnific7/Quotes/README.md

 ('https://magnific7.github.io/Quotes/') or
 * copy the link and paste it to your browser and load it.

+## Known Bugs

+You might find the time you created the Quote is not accurate but we are working on that.

 ## Built With :

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.